lotharking/jpeg2000-node/README.md

 # JPEG2000 Node Wrapper

 ## Overview
-JPEG2000 Node Wrapper is a simple and efficient solution for converting JP2 images in TypeScript-based systems.
-It provides a seamless interface between Node.js and a C-based JPEG2000 converter, leveraging Java's widespread availability in most systems to avoid additional installations.
+**JPEG2000 Node Wrapper** is a simple and efficient solution for converting JP2 images in TypeScript-based systems.
+It provides a seamless interface between Node.js and a C-based JPEG2000 converter, leveraging the performance and portability of native C code without the need for Java or other heavy runtimes.

 This project consists of two main components:
 1. **jp2-to-image** (Node.js Wrapper) - A TypeScript library that exposes a user-friendly API to convert JP2 images.
-2. **core** (C Backend) - A C-based converter that performs the actual JP2 image processing.
+2. **core** (C Backend) - A C-based converter that performs the actual JP2 image processing using the OpenJPEG library.

-This approach ensures compatibility across various environments, including Docker, without requiring additional dependencies beyond Java itself.
+This approach ensures compatibility across various environments, including Docker, without requiring additional heavyweight dependencies.

 ---

 ## Features
 ✅ Easy-to-use TypeScript API for JP2 image conversion
+✅ Native performance using C and OpenJPEG
-✅ Works out-of-the-box with Java installed
+✅ No Java or JVM required
-✅ No need for extra dependencies in Docker environments
+✅ Lightweight and production-ready for Docker environments
 ✅ Reliable and scalable solution for image processing
 ✅ Fully open-source and free for any use